kovasb/codn/README.md

 Codn provides facilities for parsing source code into the codn format, and for reading codn data into their corresponding runtime structures.

+Add codn to your project dependencies:

+    [codn/codn "0.1.0-SNAPSHOT"]

 ### Parsing

 load parser namespace: